 The real highlight of the day for me was getting to meet the people behind the brands I’d seen online, and finding out why they started, how they did it and exactly what makes their clothes ethical.

-Jo Salter set up Where does it come from? after she became concerned that when she that the clothes she was buying for herself and her children were being produced unethically, and associated with cruel labour practices and pollution problems.
+Jo Salter set up Where does it come from? after she became concerned that the clothes she was buying for herself and her children were being produced unethically, and associated with cruel labour practices and pollution problems.
 Their clothing range is FULLY traceable: each item has a code on the label which can be typed into their website.
 Here you can find out about the farmer who grew the cotton, the spinners, the weavers, the hand block printers; their names and personal stories are all there for you to read.

 I also met Kishore Shah from Khadi CIC.
 This social enterprise works to promote and produce khadi – a traditional Indian cotton cloth championed by Ghandi and used by Where Does it Come From? for their lovely shirts; they’re also working with Birdsong London on their new range.
 And there was a brilliant khadi spinning demonstration by Asha Buch from the Khadi Initiative, which was especially fascinating for a craft geek like me.